lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-In my example I'm using 9 placeholder elements so I set the loop to stop at 9 and I've chosen an <code>animation-delay</code> which is relative to 9.
-This means that the animation will have a consistent rhythm in that by the 9th nth-child the delay will be 0.5s; which is half the 1s duration of our pulse animation.
+In my example I'm using 9 placeholder elements so I set the loop to stop at 9 and I've chosen an <code>animation-delay</code> which is based on 9.
+Because of this the animation will have a consistent rhythm and by the 9th nth-child the delay will be 0.5s (half the duration of our pulse animation).

 The CSS output of this loop is: